“Abandoned Farmhouse” Critical Analysis

 Themes

 There are different themes in the poem “Abandoned Farmhouse.”
-These themes include abandonment, failure, and ability to interpret things in our own way.
-The author says that the man was not capable of farming although he had land which he could cultivate.
+These themes include abandonment, failure, and the ability to interpret things in our own way.
+The author says that the man was not capable of farming, although he had land that he could cultivate.
 Since the man lived with his family on a farm and he could not farm implied that “the man” was incapable of catering for his family (Kooser, 12).
 He continued to say the family had no cash to show that they were.
 Thus, an inability for the man to produce meant he failed.
 Also, lack of money insinuated that the man was unhappy.
 Therefore, these assertions represented the theme of failure and unhappiness.

 Simile

-The author says that ‘toys spread in the yard like branches after a storm (kooser, 13).”
-Therefore, the author uses branches as example or simile.
+The author says that ‘toys spread in the yard like branches after a storm (Kooser, 13).”
+Therefore, the author uses branches as an example or simile.
 The branches after storm statement help the reader to create a picture of the scene.
 Thus, “storm” implies that the family experienced a problem that led them to abandon their home.
 Also, the word “storm” is used to bring the home literary device of metaphor.

 Personification